 The 'state of social enterprise' is a series of surveys commissioned by the British Council and based on methodology developed for our Global Social Enterprise programme with Social Enterprise UK.
 The research for each survey has been undertaken by the British Council in partnership with both international and local partners.
-The surveys aim to provide a summary of the current size, scale and scope of the social enterprise sector in different countries around the world.
+The surveys aim to provide a summary of the current size, scale and scope of the social enterprise sector in different countries and regions around the world.

 THE STATE OF SOCIAL ENTERPRISE IN...

 This landmark, four-country survey, the first in our series, provides a rich and fascinating trove of data on social enterprises in Bangladesh, Ghana, India and Pakistan, including about their operations, turnover, impact, beneficiaries, challenges and number.
 It offers important quantitative information that will help to fill our knowledge gap about social enterprise in countries that together comprise a fifth of humanity.

 This survey finds that social enterprise is experiencing dynamic growth in Ethiopia, where 75 per cent of social enterprises were established since 2010 and most expect to expand in coming years.
 Produced as part of a project with the EU, the survey indicates that the sector is providing significant employment and leadership opportunities for young people and women in Africa’s second most populous country.

 The state of social enterprise in Ethiopia (Adobe PDF 4.43MB)